moderndive/moderndive/vignettes/paper.md

 \caption{Histogram visualizing distribution of residuals.}\label{fig:residuals-1}
 \end{figure}

 As another example, we can investigate potential relationships between the residuals and all explanatory/predictor variables and the presence of heteroskedasticity using partial residual plots, like the partial residual plot over age shown in \autoref{fig:residuals-2}.
+If the term "heteroskedasicity" is new to you, it corresponds to the variability of one variable being unequal across the range of values of another variable.
+It's a common phenomenon in statistics to check for.

 ```r